-Commercial rents will be set using an external commercial valuer and be based on the standard RICS methodology.
+Commercial rents will be set based on the standard RICS methodology.

 Commercial rents will be reviewed periodically in line with the terms of the lease and adjusted using updated commercial valuation where required.
 They are reassessed following the termination of each lease.